 Surveys show that, in average, mergers and acquisitions destroy value.
 Highly publicized successes are not sufficient to compensate for disastrous operations.
 Yet, it is relatively easy to set the rules of good acquisition practices.
 M&A professionals know them well, but seem to keep breaking the rules: make acquisitions beyond the scope of their strategy, produce unrealistic business projections to accommodate for sellers exorbitant demands, or fail to implement integration plans.
-The mechanisms leading to these repeated mistakes are powerful enough to overcome experience and wisdom; because M&A is a fascinating activity, with stakes far beyond simple efficient business; because closing an acquisition is a short term objective, and making it profitable is a long term activity.
+The mechanisms leading to these repeated mistakes are powerful enough to overcome experience and wisdom; because M&A is a fascinating activity, with stakes far beyond simple efficient business; because closing an Avoiding the acquisition curse is a short term objective, and making it profitable is a long term activity.
 A matter of egos, passion and consistency over time.

 Mergers & Acquisitions underperform

 The measure of acquisition success is the Net Present Value of the operation: initial price and transaction cost (cash out), and resulting cash flows that would NOT have occurred, wouldn’t the acquisition have taken place.
 A positive NPV means the cash used produced more value than if it had been paid back as a dividend to the shareholder.

 - one fourth of all acquisitions create value far in excess of initial expectations (very positive NPV, above budget)

 - one fourth of all acquisitions perform less than expected, but pay the cost of capital (positive NPV, below budget)

 - one fourth of all acquisitions destroy some value (negative NPV) even though cash flows remain positive

 - one fourth of all acquisitions end up generating negative cash flows.